 The Respiratory Care program is 18-months in length and begins in January each year.
-Applications for the January 2019 class are open at this time.
+Applications for the January 2021 class will open July 1, 2020.
 Please contact the department administrative assistant for more information, 870-248-4150.

 Graduates of the Associate of Applied Science Respiratory Care program are prepared to enter the profession of Respiratory Care as a member of the critical care team, functioning in clinics, hospital Intensive Care Units (ICU) and Emergency Transport settings.
 Throughout this program, individuals learn to use mechanical ventilators and monitoring equipment to support breathing.
 They learn to assist the Physician or other healthcare practitioners in Pulmonary Function, Cardiopulmonary Stress Testing, and Arterial Blood Gas Labs, where they are vital in determining the type and extent of disease and monitoring the responsiveness to a particular treatment regimen.